‘The Birthday Wish’: Hallmark Movie–TV Commercial Director Sees Visions Of Love After Birthday Wish, Starring Jessy Schram, Luke Macfarlane

 Gwen Turner is a woman who knows what she wants.
 She plans every detail of her life down to the letter.
 It’s no different for the way she plans her birthday.
 Gwen, a television commercial director, is planning her upcoming birthday.
 Of course, it must be perfect since Gwen believes that her birthday sets the tone for how the rest of her year will play out.
 Always the constructor of her own life, Gwen knows that she has to pull off the perfect birthday, which includes having her favorite cupcakes and birthday cake.
 But ultimately what she wants is a proposal.

 That’s right.
 Gwen is desperately seeking a proposal from her longtime boyfriend, Alex.
 But it seems that sometimes Alex just doesn’t get it.
-While Gwen is impatiently waiting for Alex to pop the question so that she can live her dream, which is to be married and direct movies and documentaries, Alex seems to be doing everything BUT asking for her hand in marriage.
+While Gwen is impatiently waiting for Alex to pop the question so that she can live her dream, which is to be married and direct movies and documentaries, Alex seems to be doing everything but asking for her hand in marriage.

 For her birthday Alex gives her beautiful luxury bags, gorgeous fluffy flowers, along with other extravagant items that Gwen doesn’t care about.
 She wants the ring!